The Tzó-Nah Fund

 The Tzó-Nah Fund supports the efforts of various local, national, and international nonprofit organizations such as,

-❖ The American Indian College Fund – The Tzó-Nah Fund began support December 10, 2010 for Tribal College Scholarships for STEM Scholars (science, technology, engineering, and mathematics) and has continued their support annually.
-Salish Kootenai College in Idaho and Blackfeet Community College in Montana are recipients of this generous annual donation helping Native students succeed in education and beyond.
+❖ The American Indian College Fund – The Tzó-Nah Fund continues to support Tribal College Scholarships in 2019 - 2020 for STEM Scholars (science, technology, engineering, and mathematics).
+Since 2010 Salish Kootenai College in Idaho and Blackfeet Community College in Montana are recipients of this generous annual donation helping Native students succeed in education and beyond.

 ❖ Idaho Environmental Forum – The Tzó-Nah Fund has been a proud, annual sponsor since 2012 and continues to support this organization in 2019.
 The Idaho Environmental Forum is an informal, nonprofit, nonpartisan, educational association whose sole mission is to promote serious, cordial, and productive discourse on a broad range of environmental policies affecting Idaho.

 From the Desk of Tzó-Nah